Pak Mun Dam

 Background

-The Northeastern part of the country has the most important river called “Mun River” which ranks the second after the Chao Phraya River which has a great amount of water volume.
-The National Energy Authority (Presently, the Department of Alternative Energy Development and Efficiency) and EGAT conducted the survey and studied the potential of utilizing the Mun River.
+The Northeastern part of the country has the most important river called “Mun River” which ranks as the second river with the greatest amount of water volume after Chao Phraya River.
+The National Energy Authority (presently, the Department of Alternative Energy Development and Efficiency) and EGAT conducted the survey and studied the potential of utilizing Mun River.
+Due to the high demand for electricity in the region causing instability of the power system and a risk of blackout, it was necessary to receive additional power supply from the Central and Northern parts including power purchase from Lao PDR.
+Therefore, “Pak Mun Dam” was planned to be constructed at Baan Hua Haew, Khong Chiam District, Ubon Ratchathani Province.

-Characteristics of Dam
+Characteristics of the Dam

 Compacted concrete

-Crest width
+Crest width:

 6 m

-Crest length
+Crest length:

 300 m